OpenSourceEconomics/ada_topics/src/ada_topics/jupyter_notebooks/working_with_cells/screencast/script.md

 # Script: Create and execute cells

+- We see different cells, two types
-- Explain how to create python or md cells and specify that the content will be described in future screencasts.
+- Content will be described in future videos
 - Create different python cells containing the following script:
   - print("Hello world")
   - 2+2
 - Show different ways of executing cells - most importantly:
-  - ctrl + enter
+  - Click
   - shift + enter
-  - run all
+  - (restart and) run all
 - Show how to move cells around (drag and drop on the side)
 - Explain that the output refers to last statement